 3. Work how the prospect wants to work.

 What’s the difference between being controlling and being in control?

 A controlling salesperson is rigid and inflexible.
-He won’t change his approach no matter what his prospect says, because he believes his way is the only way.
+They won’t change their approach no matter what their prospect says — they believe that their way is the only way.
 And guess what?
-He probably doesn’t close a lot of deals.
+They probably don't close a lot of deals.